I've tested the best budget laptops of 2025 — here are my top picks (so far)

 Apple M1 MacBook Air | 14:41 |

-- Are you a gamer: This one is an easy one.
-If gaming is your primary concern, then the MSI Cyborg 15 is the one for you.
+This one is an easy one.
+If gaming is your primary concern, then a laptop like the MSI Cyborg 15 or Acer Nitro V 15 (2024) are the ones for you.
 If not, then you can turn your attention to others.

-- Don't settle for less than 1080p: You may see a lot of cheap laptops pack a less than full HD display.
+You may see a lot of cheap laptops pack a less than full HD display.
 In the words of Admiral Ackbar: "It's a trap!"
-You'll be left with buyers' remorse when you see just how much resolution you lose by going down this road
+You'll be left with buyers' remorse when you see just how much resolution you lose by going down this road.
+Generally, you'll want a laptop that offers at least FHD (1920 x 1080) quality.
+Yes, they'll still be affordable.

 How we tested these laptops